ksruthi1992/park/parking-report.md

 ## <a name = op_contacts></a> System Operation Contacts ##

    -------------------------------------------------------------------------------------------------------------------------------
 	Operation			Preconditions							Postconditions
    -------------------------------------------------------------------------------------------------------------------------------
       Find Lot		1.
 A parking spot must be available			1.
 User is given directions on how to get to parking spot
 			2. All services must be up and running
    -------------------------------------------------------------------------------------------------------------------------------
       Get Current Data	1.
 Must have mobile app					1.
 User is given all the vacant spots to choose from
 			2. User must have an account
    -------------------------------------------------------------------------------------------------------------------------------
       Get Lot		1.
 Mobile app is open on phone.
 1. App displays all parking spots in a certain lot
-			2. Sensors and Database are
-			functioning and up to date
+			2. Sensors and Database are functioning and up to date
    -------------------------------------------------------------------------------------------------------------------------------
      Get Spots		1.
 The user should be logged on 			1.
 User is given all open parking spaces
 			2. User must have GPS turned on
    -------------------------------------------------------------------------------------------------------------------------------
      Navigate To Lot	1.
 User must have GPS turned on				1.
 User is guided, step-by-step, towards a parking spot.
      			2. A parking spot must be available
 			3. A certain spot must be selected
    -------------------------------------------------------------------------------------------------------------------------------
      Get Past Data	1.
-Mobile app installed to access the		1.
-User is given all data information derived from previous days database information
+Mobile app installed to access the database 		1.
+User is given all data information derived from previous days
    --------------------------------------------------------------------------------------------------------------------------------
      Scheduler		1.
 User must have GPS turned on				1.
-App will suggest a certain schedule destination based on 				2.
-Internet connection to access database	their weekly calendar
+App will suggest a certain schedule destination based on their weekly calendar
+     			2. Internet connection to access database
    --------------------------------------------------------------------------------------------------------------------------------
      Suggest Lots	1.
 User must have GPS turned on				1.
 App suggests parking lots that are available to park
      			2. Internet connection to access database,
    --------------------------------------------------------------------------------------------------------------------------------
      Ticket Violations	1.
 Enforcer must have all the equipments needed 	1.
 Ticket will be placed in a vehicle if it violated a rule
      			2. Enforcer checks every vehicle
    --------------------------------------------------------------------------------------------------------------------------------
      Manual Override	1.
 Parking lot must be vacant.
 1. A parking lot will be closed/open.
     			2. Staff must have all the equipments needed		2.
 Database will be updated
    --------------------------------------------------------------------------------------------------------------------------------

 ### <a name = math_model></a> Mathematical Model ###